 The extant permission was for 430 homes of which 74 would be social rented.
 Southwark council had stood firm on this original application by insisting that the site could support 28% affordable housing at the policy compliant tenure mix (shared ownership/social rented).

 Having bought the sites for £16m in 2010, Sellar immediately started lobbying to change the planning policy parameters for the site to increase the density and reduce the affordable housing requirements.

 Extract from planning committee report

 3 months after signing the section 106 agreement, Sellar signed a contractual agreement with Notting Hill Housing.
 The agreement put the site under the new ownership of a joint venture shell company created by Sellar and Notting Hill ('PROJECT LIGHT DEVELOPMENT LIMITED').
 The Land Registry title register shows the scheme as having been bought by PROJECT LIGHT DEVELOPMENT from Sellar for a staggering £48m - £32m more than the £16m Sellar paid for it 4 years prior.
 This clever accounting manoeuver inflates the scheme's development cost by inflating the land price, subsequently reducing the viability of the scheme and funds available for affordable housing.

-Despite the planning officer’s report clearly stating ‘social rented’, when it came to drafting the s106 agreement Notting Hill omitted the ‘social’ from ‘social rented’, consequently leaving the door open to interpretation as affordable rented.
-Indeed, in its press release and web page for the scheme, Notting Hill describes all rented units as ‘affordable rent’.
+Despite the planning officer's report clearly stating 'social rented', when it came to drafting the s106 agreement Notting Hill omitted the 'social' from 'social rented', consequently leaving the door open to interpretation as affordable rented.
+Indeed, in its press release and reports for the scheme, Notting Hill describes all rented units as 'affordable rent'.

 Former Mulberry Business Park